Cathay Photo sent me a photo gift pack for me to review and after 2 months of field testing

 I rarely put my camera in my bag but on the occasion that I do, I need to have a peace of mind that it is well built and the strap will not snap off by accident.

-I also need my bags to withstand a number of abuse while I am travelling; from rain to drops in temperature.
+I also need my bags to withstand abuses while I am travelling; from rain to drops in temperature.
 Most important of all, my bags need to look good at the end of the day.

 I’ve always been interested in the National Geographic photography bag range and was delighted when Cathay Photo sent me one to review.

 The National Geographic Bag Private Collection – NG P2030 is a simple sling bag made from high-quality suede and canvas.

 Although it does not fare well in the weather section, the aluminium buckle closing is surprisingly very easy to use even though it strays from your conventional bag closure.